-Bwindi impenetrable forest national park has been recognized for being a wildlife home, specifically a habitat to over half of the total world’s endangered mountain gorilla populations.
-With a total of 12 (twelve) mountain gorilla families Habituated and designated for tourism.
-Bwindi impenetrable forest national park has mainly four different gorilla trailheads for travelers to track mountain gorillas which include; Buhoma, Rushaga, Ruhija, and Nkuringo.
+Bwindi impenetrable forest national park has been recognized for being a wildlife home, specifically a habitat for over half of the total world’s endangered mountain gorilla populations.
+With a total of twelve (twelve) mountain gorilla families habituated and designated for tourism, Bwindi Impenetrable Forest National Park has four different gorilla trailheads for travelers to track mountain gorillas, which include Buhoma, Rushaga, Ruhija, and Nkuringo.

-Bwindi impenetrable national park offers habitat to over eleven primate species such as the black and white colobus, red-tailed monkeys, rare L’Hoests’ monkeys, baboons, blue monkeys, and chimpanzees.
+Bwindi Impenetrable National Park offers habitat to over eleven primate species, such as the black and white colobus, red-tailed monkeys, rare L’Hoests’ monkeys, baboons, blue monkeys, and chimpanzees.
 Bwindi also inhabits nocturnal Ape species like potto, Demidoff’s Galago, and spectacled Galago

-Bwindi Impenetrable National Park possesses a good number of reptiles being protected including 14 snake species and 9 of these snakes are endemic to Bwindi impenetrable forest, there are also six chameleon species and 14 lizard species.
+Bwindi Impenetrable National Park possesses a good number of reptiles being protected, including 14 snake species, and 9 of these snakes are endemic to Bwindi Impenetrable Forest.
+There are also six chameleon species and 14 lizard species.

 Bwindi Impenetrable Forest is endowed with over 1000 flowering species of plants, including 163 tree species and 104 ferns.
 Bwindi forest's northern side is concentrated with Guineo-Conolian flora and that allowed the growth of two internationally recognized tree species, such as the Brown Mahogany and Brazzeia long pedicellate.